Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-Have you ever felt an inexplicable discomfort while looking at a robot that looks almost human, but something is missing?
+Have you ever felt an inexplicable discomfort while looking at a robot that looks almost like a human, but something is missing?
 Or watched an animated film where the characters are so realistic that instead of awe, they evoke anxiety?
 If so, you have encountered the uncanny valley (uncanny valley) – a psychological phenomenon where something almost human seems eerie to us.

 What is the uncanny valley effect?